1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 ASU 2016-02, “Leases (Topic 842).”
 Issued in February 2016, ASU 2016-02 was issued by the FASB to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and by disclosing key information about leasing arrangements.
 ASU 2016-02 will, among other things, require lessees to recognize a lease liability, which is a lessee’s obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee’s right to use, or control the use of, a specified asset for the lease term.
 ASU 2016-02 does not significantly change lease accounting requirements applicable to lessors; however, the ASU contains some targeted improvements that are intended to align, where necessary, lessor accounting with the lessee accounting model and with the updated revenue recognition guidance issued in 2014.
 The amendments of ASU 2016-02 are effective for interim and annual periods beginning after December 15, 2018.
 Kentucky Bancshares plans to adopt the amendments of ASU 2016-02 beginning in the first quarter of 2019.
 At adoption, Kentucky Bancshares will recognize a lease asset and a corresponding lease liability on its consolidated balance sheet for its total lease obligation measured on a discounted basis.
-As of June 30, 2018, all leases in which Kentucky Bancshares was the lessee were classified as operating leases.
-The adoption of this standard will not have a material impact on the Company’s consolidated statements of income, balance sheet or regulatory capital as the Company has an immaterial amount of leases in which it is the lessee.
+As of March 31, 2018, all leases in which Kentucky Bancshares was the lessee were classified as operating leases.
+Kentucky Bancshares does not anticipate any material impact to its consolidated statements of income, balance sheet or regulatory capital as a result of the adoption of this ASU as the Company has an immaterial amount of leases in which it is the lessee.

 ASU 2016-01, “Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities (An Amendment of the FASB Accounting Standards Codification).”
 Issued in January 2016, ASU 2016-01 is intended to enhance the reporting model for financial instruments to provide users of financial statements with improved decision-making information.
 The amendments of ASU 2016-01 include: (i) requiring equity investments, except those accounted for under the equity method of accounting or those that result in the consolidation of an investee, to be measured at fair value with changes in fair value recognized in net income; (ii) requiring a qualitative assessment to identify impairment of equity investments without readily determinable fair values; (iii) eliminating the requirement to disclose the method and significant assumptions used to estimate the fair value for financial instruments measured at amortized cost on the balance sheet; (iv) requiring the use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes; (v) requiring an entity that has elected the fair value option to measure the fair value of a liability to present separately in other comprehensive income the portion of the change in the fair value resulting from a change in the instrument-specific credit risk; (vi) requiring separate presentation of financial assets and financial liabilities by measurement category and form of financial asset on the balance sheet or the accompanying notes to the financial statements and (vii) clarifying that an entity should evaluate the need for a valuation allowance on a deferred tax asset related to available for sale securities in combination with the entity’s other deferred tax assets.
 The amendments of ASU 2016-01 are effective for interim and annual periods beginning after December 15, 2017.
 Kentucky Bancshares adopted the amendments of ASU 2016-01 during the first quarter of 2018.
 The adoption of this amendment did not have a material impact on the Company’s consolidated financial statements.